achiev3protocol/achiev3-foundry/README.md

 # achiev3 - foundry

+**WARNING**: These are draft contracts that have not been audited.
+Use at your own risk.

 Smart contracts for the achiev3 protocol, a decentralized, permissionless, open source way of defining and awarding achievements for users to unlock with a myriad of flexible features.

 The official implementation will be launched on Base in summer 2024.